-How I’m chasing my dreams.
+How I’m chasing my dreams with consistency and focus.

 Chasing dreams, smashing goals, living your best life… what does all this even mean?
 Well, it’s about figuring out what would actually make you feel happy and then getting there.